Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/PlayerFollowingController.java.md

 The lack of methods in the current implementation suggests a planned future implementation.
 Key considerations for future development include:

 * **Data Access:** Defining how player following data will be stored and retrieved (e.g., using a database, in-memory storage, or a dedicated service).
 The choice will depend on scalability and performance requirements.
-* **Authentication and Authorization:**  Implementing mechanisms to ensure only authenticated users can modify follow status.
+* **Authentication and Authorization:**  Implementing mechanisms to ensure only authenticated userNodes can modify follow status.
 This could involve integrating with an authentication provider (e.g., Spring Security).
 * **Error Handling:**  Implementing robust error handling to gracefully manage invalid requests, database errors, and other potential issues.
 This would involve returning appropriate HTTP status codes and error messages.
 * **Input Validation:**  Adding input validation to ensure that requests contain valid data, preventing unexpected behavior or security vulnerabilities.
 * **Concurrency Control:**  Designing the system to handle concurrent requests efficiently and prevent race conditions, especially for updating the follow status.